 Interestingly, another part of this study found evidence that awe's effect on connectedness may manifest differently in people from more individualistic cultures than in those from more collectivist cultures.
-In an experiment that used videos to elicit feelings of awe or amusement among American and Chinese college students, then asked them to draw their social network using circles, found that, for American students, awe led to drawing a larger number of social ties than amusement, but for Chinese students, awe led to drawing circles closer together (indicating less psychological distance) than amusement.
+An experiment used videos to elicit feelings of awe or amusement among American and Chinese college students and then asked them to draw their social network using circles.
+The result?
+Compared to experiencing amusement, experiencing awe led American students to draw a larger number of social ties but led Chinese students to draw circles closer together (indicating less psychological distance).